sachuverma/React-Basic-Projects/README.md

   - Installation Steps
     - clone the project using `git clone` command and using terminal in project directory
     - run `npm install` to install all dependencies and
     - `npm start` to start project on development server
+  - Hooks used
+    - useState
+  - *App* component generates custom numbers of paragraphs of random text specified by user
+  - It minimum generates 1 paragraph
+  - paragraph data is fetched from `data.js`

 <br />